 Open the Terminal tool window

 By default, the terminal emulator runs with the current directory set to the root directory of the current project.
-You can change the default start directory in.
+For information about changing the default start directory, see Terminal settings.

 Start a new session